laibatariq110/Weather-App/README.md

 ## Features

-- Users can input a city name to get the current weather data.
+- Users can input a city, country or continent name to get the current weather data.
 - Displays temperature in Celsius, humidity percentage, and weather description.
 - Displays weather-related emojis based on the weather conditions.
 - Handles errors when city input is invalid or if the weather data cannot be fetched.